bitjson/bch-functions/readme.md

 The `OP_DEFINE` opcode is defined at codepoint `0x89` (`137`) with the following behavior:

-1. Pop the top item from the stack to interpret as a function identifier (a VM Number between `0` and `999`, inclusive).<sup>1</sup>
+1. Pop the top item from the stack to interpret as a function identifier (a binary string of length `0` to `7`, inclusive).<sup>1</sup>
-2. Pop the next item from the stack to interpret as the function body<sup>2</sup>, and copy it to the [function table](#function-table) at the index equal to the function identifier.
-If that function index is out of range or already defined, error.<sup>3</sup>
+2. Pop the next item from the stack to interpret as the function body<sup>2</sup>, and copy it to the [function table](#function-table) at the key equal to the function identifier.
+If that function key is already defined, error.<sup>3</sup>
 3. Increment `Defined Function Count` by one.<sup>4</sup>

 <small>

 #### `OP_DEFINE` Clarifications

 1. If the stack is empty (no `function_identifier`), error.
-If the popped item is not a VM Number between `0` and `999` (inclusive), error.
-See [Rationale: Use of Stack-Based Parameters](./rationale.md#use-of-stack-based-parameters) and [Rationale: Use of Positive Integer-Based Function Identifiers](./rationale.md#use-of-positive-integer-based-function-identifiers).
+If the length of the popped item is outside of the range `0` to `7` (inclusive), error.
+See [Rationale: Use of Stack-Based Parameters](./rationale.md#use-of-stack-based-parameters) and [Rationale: Format of Function Identifiers](./rationale.md#format-of-function-identifiers).
 2. if the stack is empty (no `function_body`), error.
 Note that any stack item is a valid function body (including empty stack items); implementations must not attempt to parse the function body until invoked by `OP_INVOKE`.
 See [Rationale: Deferred Parsing of Function Bodies](./rationale.md#deferred-parsing-of-function-bodies).
 3. See [Rationale: Immutability of Function Bodies](./rationale.md#immutability-of-function-bodies).
-Note also that function identifiers/table indexes may be defined in any order.
+Note also that function identifiers/table keys may be defined in any order.
 See [Rationale: Support for Skipping Function Identifiers](./rationale.md#support-for-skipping-function-identifiers).
 4. Note that the [Operation Cost](http://github.com/bitjson/bch-vm-limits#operation-cost-limit) of `OP_DEFINE` is equal to the [Base Instruction Cost](https://github.com/bitjson/bch-vm-limits?#base-instruction-cost).

 </small>